tw93/MiaoYan/Resources/Initial/Introduction to MiaoYan.md

 ## Install

-- Way1: Download the latest `MiaoYan.dmg` installation package from <a href="https://github.com/tw93/MiaoYan/releases/latest" target="_blank">GitHub Releases</a> and double-click to install it.
+Download the latest `MiaoYan.dmg` installation package from <a href="https://github.com/tw93/MiaoYan/releases/latest" target="_blank">GitHub Releases</a> and double-click to install it.
-- Way2: Install with brew ```brew install miaoyan --cask```.

 ## First Use